Mixing times for the open ASEP at the triple point: Upper bounds on the mixing time at the triple point

 \section{Upper bounds on the mixing time at the triple point}

-Using a similar strategy as in Section \ref{sec:MixingHighLow}, we will now establish the upper bounds on the mixing times in Theorem \ref{thm:MixingTimesTriple} and Theorem \ref{thm:MixingTimesKPZ}.
-We will start by recalling the setup of Section \ref{sec:MultiSpeciesOpenASEP}, suitably adapted for the open ASEP at the triple point. \\
+Using a similar strategy as in Section \ref{sec:MixingHighLow} for the mixing time of the open ASEP in the weakly high and low density phase, we now show the upper bounds on the mixing times in Theorem \ref{thm:MixingTimesTriple} and Theorem \ref{thm:MixingTimesKPZ}.
+We start by recalling the setup of Section~\ref{sec:MultiSpeciesOpenASEP}, adapted for the open ASEP at the triple point. \\